About The Wolf Den

 To provide affordable accommodation that promotes both community and a connection with nature.

 About ten years ago, researcher Richard Louv coined the term, “the Nature Deficit” to describe humankind’s growing disconnection from the natural world.
 This disconnect, he argues, produces a negative impact on the well-being of both the earth and us as individuals and societies.
 At the Wolf Den we strive to play our little part in diminishing this deficit by enabling people and nature to come back together – one person, one family at a time.
 Our hope is that in restoring these essential connections people can improve their own life balance and make better decisions regarding their impact on the planet.

-We do this by creating a peaceful, “unplugged” space for guests to spend time in the forest, river, lake, or wetland and return to our lodge to relax, prepare their meals, swap stories with an eclectic crowd of both domestic and international guests, and to rest for the adventures of tomorrow.
-We also offer guided hikes and some high quality nature programming.
+We do this by creating a peaceful, “unplugged” (no WIFI) space for guests to spend time in the forest, river, lake, or wetland and return to our lodge to relax, prepare their meals, swap stories with an eclectic crowd of both domestic and international guests, and to rest for the adventures of tomorrow.
+We also offer some high quality nature programming.

 Beavers, bears, wolves, moose, deer, and otters are just some of the subjects highlighted in the “stories of the day” told by excited guests returning to lodge, as are canoe, hike, ski, snowshoe, dogsled, bike and horseback adventures.
 The Algonquin region is home to many spectacular trees, shrubs, herbaceous plants, ferns, low plants, lichen and fungi.
 Birders can visit the region in all seasons and are particularly excited in winter when they have sightings and interactions with some boreal specialists such as the grey jay, spruce grouse, and winter finches.
 Experiencing these marvels – whether you’re an expert or a nature novice – is what we believe can restore a sense of personal connection to our earth.

 Thank you so much for visiting us, and enjoy your stay,